hdtodd/CRC8-Library/README.md

 -  Allow me to select the "initial remainder"
 -  _NOT_ XOR the result within the library

-In the end, I needed test programs that would test the libraries in both C and Pythong in such a way that I could verify against a standard published source.
+In the end, I needed test programs that would test the libraries in both C and Python in such a way that I could verify against a standard published source.
 I found one that seemed reputable from AUTOSAR [I'd welcome suggestions of other standards if you know of any!].
 So I wrote testing programs to verify the CRC-8 checksums from both the C and Python libraries against tables in section 7.2.1 of:
 [https://www.autosar.org/fileadmin/user_upload/standards/classic/20-11/AUTOSAR_SWS_CRCLibrary.pdf](https://users.ece.cmu.edu/~koopman/roses/dsn04/koopman04_crc_poly_embedded.pdf)

 # Use